maggy1209/alx-low_level_programming/0x02-functions_nested_loops/README.md

 13.  program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
 14.  program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
 15. program that finds and prints the sum of the even-valued terms, followed by a new line.
+16. program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.